menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

   :header: "Description", "File(s) or directory"
   :widths: 40, 60

-  "Men&Mice DNS Server Controller daemon", "mmremoted, usually in /usr/sbin or /usr/local/sbin" "Men&Mice external static zone handling utilities", "mmedit and mmlock, usually in /usr/bin or /usr/local/bin" "Data directory for Men&Mice DNS Server Controller", "Usually /var/named, /etc/namedb, /var/lib/named, or something within a chroot jail; the same location as before the DNS Server Controller was installed"
+  "Micetro DNS Server Controller daemon", "mmremoted, usually in /usr/sbin or /usr/local/sbin" "Micetro external static zone handling utilities", "mmedit and mmlock, usually in /usr/bin or /usr/local/bin" "Data directory for Micetro DNS Server Controller", "Usually /var/named, /etc/namedb, /var/lib/named, or something within a chroot jail; the same location as before the DNS Server Controller was installed"
   "Backup of original data directory", "Same as above, with '.bak' appended to the path" "New starting configuration file", "Usually either /etc/named.conf or /etc/namedb/named.conf; possibly located within a chroot jail"
   "Backup of original starting configuration file", "Same as above, with '.bak' appended to the path"